 “What did you do?”

-“I asked them what they missed,” he said.
+“I asked what they missed,” he said.
 “And I asked them to try.”

 That should not have been enough.

 But then again, in three years, almost no one had asked the children what they missed.
-They had been evaluated, measured, treated, instructed, reassured.
+They had been measured, treated, managed, encouraged, assessed, supported.
 Very few had spoken to them as if their bodies still belonged to them.

 Charlotte recovered first.